-- 19.1: In a mutual effort to provide a harmonious working relationship between the parties to this Agreement, it is further agreed and understood by the parties that there shall be a procedure for the resolution of grievances between the parties and that such procedure shall cover both grievances involving the application or interpretation of the Agreement (i.e., non-disciplinary matters) and grievances involving loss of pay (termination, demotion, or suspension) taken against a member of the Bargaining Unit that is covered by this Agreement.
+- In a mutual effort to provide a harmonious working relationship between the parties to this Agreement, it is further agreed and understood by the parties that there shall be a procedure for the resolution of grievances between the parties and the procedures outlined in this Article shall be the exclusive procedures used for processing both grievances involving the application or interpretation of the Agreement (i.e., non-disciplinary matters) and grievances involving loss of pay (termination, demotion, or suspension) taken against a member of the Bargaining Unit that is covered by this Agreement.
 The parties agree and understand that discipline that does not result in a loss of pay (i.e., verbal and written reprimands) may not be grieved under this Article and that, although suspensions of five (5) or fewer shifts may be grieved to Step 3, they may not be taken to arbitration. - 19.2: Every effort will be made by the parties to settle any grievance as expeditiously as possible.
 Should either party fail to observe the time limits as set out in the steps of this Article, the grievance will automatically be processed to the next step of the procedure.
-However, time limits may be modified by mutual written agreement between the parties. - 19.3: All reference to "days" stated in this Article shall mean calendar days. - 19.4: Grievances concerning the application or interpretation of this Agreement shall be processed in the following manner and every effort shall be made by the parties to secure the prompt disposition of such grievances.
+However, time limits may be modified by mutual written agreement between the parties. - 193: All reference to "days" stated in this Article shall mean calendar days. - 19.4: Grievances concerning the application or interpretation of this Agreement shall be processed in the following manner and every effort shall be made by the parties to secure the prompt disposition of such grievances.